Go Back Up

 Since the federal government doesn't recognize an LLC as a business entity for taxation purposes, all LLCs must file as a corporation, partnership, or sole proprietorship on their federal tax return.
 Federal tax laws automatically classify and tax certain LLCs as a corporation.
 Business owners can then establish an LLC at the state level.

 Most states require an LLC to draft and file Articles of Organization.
-This document outlines the rights and duties of each member as well as any liabilities.
+This document outlines the rights and duties of each member and any liabilities.
 Additionally, LLCs that file as a partnership must complete an annual report to their state.

 Many of the most recognizable organizations in the United States are LLCs, including PepsiCo, Nike, and IBM.